JustinMountain/personal-blog/projects/creating-a-node-dev-server.md

 ### 📢 Installing Node.js

+> This is out of date... need to update

 The repo has been cloned, but the project won't run until we install Node.js and the project's dependencies on the system.

 ```